 Becoming an eLearning Instructor

 Instructing an eLearning curriculum is not for everybody.
-As you consider whether you'd like to become an NCDA eLearning Qualified CDF Instructor, there's a series of questions you need to ask yourself.
+As you consider whether you'd like to become an NCDA eLearning Qualified Instructor, there's a series of questions you need to ask yourself.
 To assist you in this consideration, NCDA has developed the following questions.
 Please answer the following:

 REQUIRED COMPUTER EQUIPMENT